Hotels near Moore Square Museum Magnet MID

 Which hotels near Moore Square Museum Magnet MID are good for team or group travel?

-Are there extended-stay hotels near Moore Square Museum Magnet MID?
+Are there budget-friendly hotels near Moore Square Museum Magnet MID?

 Which hotels near Moore Square Museum Magnet MID offer free breakfast?

-Which hotels near Moore Square Museum Magnet MID have laundry facilities?
+Which hotels near Moore Square Museum Magnet MID have an outdoor pool?

-Which hotels near Moore Square Museum Magnet MID have a pool?
+Which hotels near Moore Square Museum Magnet MID have an indoor pool?

-Which hotels near Moore Square Museum Magnet MID have suites or extra space?
+Which hotels near Moore Square Museum Magnet MID have a fitness center?

-Which hotels near Moore Square Museum Magnet MID have an in-room kitchen or kitchenette?
+Which hotels near Moore Square Museum Magnet MID are pet-friendly?

 Ready to book near Moore Square Museum Magnet MID?